 - 1. If you do not already have it loaded from the previous exercise, open the file can.ex2, load all variables, (see Exercise 2.16). - 2.
 If you do not have a few cells selected from the previous exercise, select a few now.
-(For this exercise it is not a good idea to select a large amount of cells.) - 3.
-With the selection still active, add the Plot Selection Over Time (Filters → Data Analysis → Plot Selection Over Time or use the quick launch: ctrl+space Win/Linux, alt+space Mac). - 4.
-Apply - 5.
-Go to the Display panel and select different blocks to plot (which correspond to each of the selected elements).
+(For this exercise it is not a good idea to select a large amount of cells.)

+3. With the selection still active, add the Plot Selection Over Time filter.

+5. Go to the Display panel and select different blocks to plot (which correspond to each of the selected elements).